 On the 6th of February Fedora and I, while exploring Mauritania in West Africa, decided to take a ride on the longest, heaviest and slowest cargo train in the world, the Iron Ore Train.

-After about 5 hours and a half sitting on a minibus from Atar, departed at 8 am, we arrived around 2 pm in Zouérat, the largest town in northern Mauritania and the capital of Tiris Zemmour region.
+After about 5 hours and a half sitting on a minibus from Atar, we departed at 8 am and arrived around 2 pm in Zouérat, the largest town in northern Mauritania and the capital of Tiris Zemmour region.

 The town developed from its importance to iron ore mining.
 It is surrounded by the hematite mines of Fderîck, Tazadit and Rouessa.